Xilinx/AI-Engine-Test-Harness/docs/src/installation.rst

 Prerequisites
 -------------

-To use the test harness, up-to-date installations of the following softwares are needed:
+To use the test harness, up-to-date installations of the following softwares and libraries are needed:

 - Vitis tools (https://www.xilinx.com/support/download/index.html/content/xilinx/en/downloadNav/vitis.html)